Construction Site Accident Lawyer in Houston

 • Verbally notify your employer of the accident as soon as possible.

-• Report the accident to your employer in writing when you are able, and keep a copy for yourself.
+• Report the accident to your employer in writing as well, and keep a copy for yourself.

 • Contact an experienced workplace accident attorney to discuss your legal options, which may include a personal injury claim, a workers’ compensation, or both, depending on your situation.

-• Keep track of your time off from work and medical providers.
+• Keep track of your time off from work as well as any medical expenses and other out-of-pocket costs you incur as a result of your injury.

 • Follow your physician’s treatment plan.